Home CGS 2820C

 Just use one internal stylesheet for all internal styles, which means only use the open <style> tag one time.

-Center the page on the screen, but do not center all or even most of the page's content.
+Center the page on the screen, but do NOT center all or even most of the page's content.

 If you know how - feel free to use an external stylesheet instead of an internal stylesheet.
 We will cover external stylesheets shortly.